 Overall, Mario Kart 8 is a satisfying update to a much-loved franchise.
 It's unfortunate that Nintendo does not have a huge list of first party titles of this calibre, although maybe that will change by holiday season.
 It looks polished and entertaining and manages to achieve one of Nintendo's biggest goals, that of being accessible enough for the masses whilst still providing a decent challenge for the core gamer.
 This is the kind of game that enthusiasts have been waiting for and it could be enough to kick-start big sales of the Nintendo Wii U.

-This post was last modified on May 3, 2015 10:51 am
+This post was last modified on %s = human-readable time difference 10:51 am

 Microsoft launches its Xbox cloud gaming app on Amazon Fire TV devices with access to…